Bruno Fernando

-Bruno Afonso David Fernandes, also known as Bruno Fernando (born August 15, 1998), is an Angolan professional basketball player for Partizan Mozzart Bet of the Serbian League (KLS), ABA League and the EuroLeague.
+Bruno Afonso David Fernandes, also known as Bruno Fernando (born August 15, 1998), is an Angolan professional basketball player for Anadolu Efes of the Turkish Basketbol Süper Ligi (BSL) and the EuroLeague.
 He played college basketball for the Maryland Terrapins.
 Fernando is the first NBA player from Angola, and also plays for the Angola national team and won a gold medal at AfroBasket 2025.

 Early life

 A native of Luanda, Angola, Bruno Fernando started playing basketball in his hometown.
 While playing the 2014 FIBA Under-17 World Championship with the Angolan national team, he caught the eye of scouts in the US.
 In early 2015, he joined the Montverde Academy in Montverde, Florida.
 He committed to Southern Methodist University in April 2016 but decided the following month to reclassify into the Class of 2017.
 He spent the 2016–17 season at IMG Academy in Bradenton, Florida.
 In October 2016, Bruno Fernando committed to the University of Maryland, after also considering Auburn, Alabama and Florida State, among others.